iraf-community/iraf-community.github.io/install.md

 ## System Requirements and Dependencies

-For full functionality and for installation from source, additionally the C compiler, the make program, flex, and the development versions are required.
+Additionally to the tar file, a C compiler, the "make" program, flex, and some development packages are required.

 On Debian and its derivatives (Ubuntu, Mint, Devuan, Raspbian etc.):